The majority of people use the internet every day to conduct searches for some information.

 Moving on, you will now want to find out the orphaned pages.
 To do so, run the crawl in DeepCrawl or a similar site without Google Search Console integration.

-2. Process Of Finding Orphan Pages Through Google Analytics
+2. Process Of Finding Orphan Pages Through Google Analytics (Crawl Pages)

-To find an orphan page through Google Analytics, click Behavior, then Site Content and All Pages.
+To find an orphan page through Google Analytics, click Behaviour, then Site Content and All Pages.
 Again, you can alter the data range to go back as far as possible to export the list of all the URLs found by the analytics data.

 Next, you can run another crawl without Google Analytics integration before comparing both lists of URLs.
 The URLs that will be mentioned in the Google Analytics report but cannot be found in the Unique Internal Links list are your orphan pages.